-No. NPM is optional as all the compiled styles you need are already installed.
-You only need NPM if you want to compile your own styles.
+No, it is optional.
+All the compiled styles that you need are already installed, and NPM is only necessary if you want to compile your own styles.

 _media/app.css file that comes with Hyde contains TailwindCSS for all classes that are used in the default Blade views, as well as the HydeFront custom styles.

-If you customize the Blade views and add new classes, or if you add new classes in Blade-based pages, you may need to compile the assets yourself to get the new styles.
+For example, if you customize the Blade views and add new classes or add new classes in Blade-based pages, you may need to compile the assets yourself to get the new styles.
 If you use Markdown-based pages, you do not need to compile anything as those styles are already included in the compiled CSS file.

 How are assets stored and managed?#

-app.css file that bootstraps the TailwindCSS styles.
+app.cssfile that bootstraps the TailwindCSS styles.
 This file is also an excellent place to add your custom styles.
 It is also where we import HydeFront.
 If you compile this file in the base install, it will output the same file that's already included in Hyde.

 What is the difference between